At what age does PMS begin? Various conditions: what can pregnancy be confused with?

 • tachycardia

-• hypersensitivity to smells, sounds
+• increased sensitivity to smells, sounds

 Symptom frequency %